Our Team

 Jennifer Giguere

-Jennifer Giguere is the Director of Strategic Relations and Business Operations at the Conference of Defence Associations Institute.
-With over 20 years of leadership experience across business operations, stakeholder engagement, and strategic programming, she plays a key role in advancing Canada’s defence and security priorities through national initiatives and cross-sector collaboration.
+Jennifer Giguere is the Director of Operations and Strategic Relations at the Conference of Defence Associations Institute, where she brings over 20 years of leadership experience in business operations, stakeholder engagement, and strategic program development.
+In her role, she plays a central part in advancing Canada’s defence and security priorities through national-level initiatives and meaningful collaboration across sectors.

-Over the past decade, Jennifer has focused exclusively on the defence and security sectors, supporting institutional growth, business development, and strategic relations.
-Before joining the CDA Institute, she was Director of Domestic and International Events at the Canadian Association of Defence and Security Industries (CADSI), where she led major initiatives across Canada and abroad, including CANSEC—Canada’s largest defence and security exhibition and one of the top five globally.
+For the past decade, Jennifer has focused exclusively on Canada’s defence and security sectors.
+Before joining the CDA Institute, she was Director of Domestic and International Events at the Canadian Association of Defence and Security Industries (CADSI), where she led large-scale initiatives across Canada and abroad.
+Notably, she directed CANSEC—Canada’s largest defence and security trade show and one of the top five events of its kind globally—helping to shape it into a key platform for industry and government engagement.

 valerie-aji